Prahladind9/backend-v3/Java21Exam/InterviewPrep.md

 		- patterns to create an stream
 			- from a collection, array, text, regular expression, string
 		- methods; map/filter/terminal
+		- one-to-many transformation
+			- flatMap; takes stream gives stream
+			- mapMulti; same as flatMap in different style
+		- function should not have side effects

 ## New Features